VeryGoodOpenSource/flame_behaviors/README.md

 ```

 **Note**: A Behavior` is a non-visual component that describes how a visual component (Entity)
 behaves.
-To ensure this relationship a behavior can't have its own `Behavior`s.
+To ensure this rule, a behavior can't have its own `Behavior`s.

 #### Input behaviors